cykl/hprof2flamegraph/README.rst

   java -agentlib:hprof=cpu=samples,depth=100,interval=1ms,lineno=y,thread=y,file=output.hprof[...]

-Secondly, use `hprof2flamegraph` to convert the HPROF output into the folded stacks format.
+Secondly, use `stackcollapse-hprof` to convert the HPROF output into the folded stacks format.

 .. code-block:: bash

-  hprof2flamegraph output.hprof > output-folded.txt
+  stackcollapse-hprof output.hprof > output-folded.txt

 Finally, use `flamegraph.pl` to create the final SVG graph.
+You can either use the `flamegraph.pl` shipped with this module or the one from Brendan's project.
+They are the same.
+It is only shipped with `hprof2flamegraph` by convenience.

 .. code-block:: bash